20 Pantry Snacks Every New Mom Should Have After Baby - Baby Chick

 Chia Pudding in almond milk with blackberry in coconut shell

 Chia seeds alone may be unattractive, but they can make a great yogurt topping, smoothie additive, or chia pudding.
-These tiny seeds are high in minerals like magnesium and phosphorus and pack a ton of fiber and omega-3 fatty acids.
-Make chia pudding by combining 2-3 tablespoons of chia seeds with your favorite milk.
+These tiny seeds are rich in minerals like magnesium and phosphorus, and they also contain a significant amount of fiber and omega-3 fatty acids.
+To make chia pudding, combine 2-3 tablespoons of chia seeds with your favorite milk.

 17. Bella Sun Luci Tomato Jerky